odoo/documentation/sales/ebay/setup.rst

 After the creation of the keys, you can get the user token.
 To do so, click on the **Get a User Token** link in the bottom of the page.
-Go through the form, log in with you eBay account and you will get the keys and token needed to configure the module in Odoo.
+Go through the form, log in with you eBay account and you will get the keys and token needed to configure the module in Twenty20.

-Set up tokens in Odoo?
+Set up tokens in Twenty20?
 ======================

 To set up the eBay integration, go to :menuselection:`Sales --> Configuration --> Settings`.